lonelycrab888/BiooBang/README.md

 ```

 The expected output dimension of the embedding vector is 1280 dimensions.
 We offer two options, namely hidden_states and logits.
 The hidden_states contain the embedding vectors of each token, while the logits represent the sentence embeddings.

+## Protein property prediction

+We provide a notebook [Example Notebook](protein_benchmark_test.ipynb) for protein property prediction, including tasks such as SolP, FoldP, LocP, and SSP.

+To use this notebook, you can download the data and our model weights from [Zenodo](https://zenodo.org/records/13954425).

+We fine-tuned the base model using the frozen parameter method (training only the prediction head).

+### Important Note:
+When placing the weight file into the `pretrained-model` folder, please rename it to `pytorch_model.bin`.

 ## CDS denovo generation